Gravity-Rail/railbot/railbot_bringup/readme.md

 The parameters in the code can be changed as needed:

-- `mini_pupper`: This parameter is used to determine whether the program runs on Mini Pupper hardware.
+- `real_hardware`: This parameter is used to determine whether the program runs on Mini Pupper hardware.
 The default value is `True`.
 Changing this value will affect the configuration of the parameter server and other nodes.

 ## Node Descriptions

 The following describes each of the nodes included in the launch file:

-1. `gpt_param_server`: This is the robot parameter server node, responsible for managing the robot's parameters.
+1. `railbot_param_server`: This is the robot parameter server node, responsible for managing the robot's parameters.

-2. `gpt_service`: This node provides the GPT4_ROS2 service, allowing users to control the robot through language commands.
+2. `openai_service`: This node provides an OpenAI-based OPENAI_ROS2 service, allowing users to control the robot through language commands.

 3. `audio_output`: This is the audio output node, used to send audio signals for Mini Pupper to play.

 4. `audio_input`: This is the audio input node, used to receive audio signals from Mini Pupper.

 5. `gpt_robot`: This is the robot control node, used to execute the actual robot movement and control.